Updated November 2019

 Why bury waste? (a shitty story)

 When guiding a trip on the Appalachian Trail several years back I took off my backpack during a rest break and set it against a tree no more than a foot from the trail.
 After our break was over I picked up my bag and put it on.
 Unfortunately, something smelled AWFUL so I started checking around.
-Turns out I had set my backpack right in a pile of human poop, fresh too!
+Turns out I had set my backpack right in a pile of human poop no more than a single pace off of the trail.
+It was fresh, too!

 How to choose the best backpacking trowel